Direct Mail Advertising: Top 6 Components of a Successful Direct Mail Marketing Campaign

 Now do the opposite.

-Here are 6 rules to follow when designing successful direct mail advertisement:
+Below are 6 rules to follow when designing a successful direct mail advertisement.

 1. Make sure your direct mail advertising piece stands out from everyone else's